Testosterone Boosters That Work: Top 5 Under Review

 Do females need testosterone too?

-In fact, 88% of physicians now recognize that there is a link between low testosterone levels in women and a low libido.
+In fact, 88% of physicians now accept that there is a strong link between women who are suffering from low testosterone levels and also an impaired libido.

 What options are available to increase testosterone levels?